research

 prompted us to further examine the diversification benefits resulting

-Observe that the cross-country variance in consumption growth (blue series) increases when the world aggregate consumption (pink series) drops.
+Observe that the cross-country variance of consumption growth (blue series) increases when the world aggregate consumption (pink series) drops.

 The series of papers on this subject with Michael Schill dates back to

-we find that firms, similar to investors, have a preference
+we find that firms, similar to investors, have preference

 for listings in familiar markets.
 Second, contrary to the conventional

-wisdom, we show in the RFS-2009 paper that firms with foreign listing
+wisdom, we show in the RFS-2009 and JBF-2012 papers that firms with foreign listing

 placements do not experience permanent cost of capital gains, even

-if they are placed in the US.
-Finally, in a recent WP, we also find
+if they are placed in the United States.
+Third, in the JFQA-2016 paper,

 Two papers on mutual funds with Susan Christoffersen look primarily